 If you want to buy Medicare Part A coverage, you also must buy Part B.

-To purchase Part A and Part B (or just Part B), you need to sign up when you first become eligible for Medicare or during an open or special enrollment period.
+To buy Part A and Part B (or just Part B), you need to sign up when you first become eligible for Medicare or during an open or special enrollment period.

-- Special enrollment period: You may be able to enroll in Medicare during a special enrollment period (SEP) based on certain qualifying life events — for example, if you postponed Medicare due to having employer-sponsored coverage, whether on your own or through your spouse.
-The SEP allows you to enroll in Medicare without a late penalty.
+- Special enrollment period: You may be able to enroll in Medicare without paying extra during a special enrollment period (SEP) based on certain qualifying life events.
+For example, if you waited to enroll in Medicare because you have coverage through your or a spouse's workplace.

-- General enrollment period: If you have to buy Medicare Part A and you don’t qualify for a special enrollment period, you may have to wait for a general enrollment period to apply, which runs from Jan.
+- General enrollment period: If you have to buy Medicare Part A and you don’t qualify for a special enrollment period, you may have to wait for an open enrollment period to apply.
+This runs from Jan.
 1 to March 31 each year.
-Your coverage would start on July 1 of that same year.
+Your coverage would start the month after you sign up.

 You'll get a monthly bill from Medicare if you don't get benefits from Social Security or the Railroad Retirement Board and have to pay for Medicare Part A. You pay for Part B every three months.

-In most cases, if you choose to purchase Part A, you must also have Medicare Part B (medical insurance).
+In most cases, if you choose to buy Part A, you must also have Medicare Part B (medical insurance).

-If you're under age 65, you can get free Part A if you are eligible for Social Security or RRB benefits and have Lou Gehrig's disease, kidney failure or a qualifying disability.
+If you're under age 65, you can get free Part A if you have Social Security or Railroad Retirement Board benefits, Lou Gehrig's disease, kidney failure or a qualifying disability.

 Medicare Part A deductible

-For example, say you had an inpatient hospital stay and paid the full $1,556 deductible.
-You were discharged on Mar.
-1 and admitted again on Apr.
-15. Because your new hospital stay began within 60 days of the prior visit, you would not be charged another Part A deductible.
-However, if you were readmitted in June, you would pay a new Part A deductible.
+For example, say you had an inpatient hospital stay and paid the full $1,632 deductible.
+You were discharged on March 1 and admitted again on April 15.
+Because your new hospital stay began within 60 days of the last visit, you would not be charged another Part A deductible.
+But, if you were readmitted in June, you would pay a new Part A deductible.

 Medicare Part A coinsurance

 After you meet your Medicare Part A deductible, you don't have to pay any costs for the first 60 days of your stay.
 Starting on day 61, you'll pay a daily charge, called coinsurance, for inpatient hospital and skilled nursing facility care.

 Your inpatient hospital costs